This tutorial goes in to how to apply eyeliner to lift the look of your eyes. I also have tips to keep in from smudging or transferring.

 As a makeup lover and a professional makeup artist, I’ve been lucky enough to 1: make every mistake on myself as a person with partially hooded eye lids and downturned eyes and 2: to get to work on a variety of lid and eye shapes.

-So I’ve gathered all my best tips and tricks into this post, as well as a step-by-step guide on how I apply my eyeliner for everyday wear.
-I hope it helps!
+In this post, I’ve gathered all my best tips and tricks, as well as a step-by-step guide on how I apply my eyeliner for a lifted look that lasts all day.
+I hope it helps you!